-- (b) Indemnifiable Damages that may be recovered pursuant to this Article VIII shall take account of and be reduced by (i) any amounts actually recovered by the Indemnified Persons pursuant to any indemnification by or indemnification agreement with any third party (net of the cost of recovery of such amounts, including any increase in premium) and (ii) the amount of any insurance proceeds, contribution payments or reimbursements actually received by the Indemnified Person in respect thereof (net of the cost of recovery of such amounts) (each Person named and source identified in clauses (i) and (ii), a "Collateral Source").
-If the amount from Collateral Sources to be netted hereunder from any payment required under Section 8.2 is received by an Indemnified Person after payment by the Seller, or Parent or the Buyer, as the case may be, of any amount otherwise required to be paid to an Indemnified Person under this Article VIII, the Indemnified Persons shall repay to the Seller or Parent, as the case may be, promptly after such receipt, any amount that the Seller or Parent or the Buyer, as the case may be, would not have had to pay pursuant to this Section 8.3(b) had such receipt been made at the time of such payment (net of the cost of recovery of such amounts from Collateral Sources). - (c) Notwithstanding anything to the contrary contained herein, upon any Indemnified Person becoming aware of any claim as to which indemnification may be sought by such Indemnified Person pursuant to this Article VIII, such Indemnified Person shall utilize commercially reasonable efforts, consistent with normal practices and policies and good commercial practice, to mitigate such Indemnifiable Damages; provided that any failure to comply with this Section 8.3(c) shall not limit the Indemnifiable Damages recoverable by such Indemnified Person from the Seller hereunder. - (d) Neither Seller, Parent nor the Buyer, shall be liable for any Indemnifiable Damages in respect of any liability or Indemnifiable Damage which is contingent unless and until such contingent liability or Indemnifiable Damage becomes an actual liability or loss and is due and payable.
-Neither Seller, Parent nor the Buyer shall be liable to pay any amount in discharge of a claim under this Article VIII unless and until the liability or Indemnifiable Damage in respect of which the claim is made has become due and payable. - (e) The Seller, Parent and the Buyer agree to treat any indemnity payment made pursuant to this Agreement as an adjustment to the consideration payable to the Seller under this Agreement for all income Tax purposes.
+(b) Indemnifiable Damages that may be recovered pursuant to this Article VIII shall take account of and be reduced by (i) any amounts actually recovered by the Indemnified Persons pursuant to any indemnification by or indemnification agreement with any third party (net of the cost of recovery of such amounts, including any increase in premium) and (ii) the amount of any insurance proceeds, contribution payments or reimbursements actually received by the Indemnified Person in respect thereof (net of the cost of recovery of such amounts) (each Person named and source identified in clauses (i) and (ii), a "Collateral Source").
+If the amount from Collateral Sources to be netted hereunder from any payment required under Section 8.2 is received by an Indemnified Person after payment by the Seller, or Parent or the Buyer, as the case may be, of any amount otherwise required to be paid to an Indemnified Person under this Article VIII, the Indemnified Persons shall repay to the Seller or Parent, as the case may be, would not have had to pay pursuant to this Section 8.3(b) had such receipt been made at the time of such payment (net of the cost of recovery of such amounts from Collateral Sources).

+(c) Notwithstanding anything to the contrary contained herein, upon any Indemnified Person becoming aware of any claim as to which indemnification may be sought by such Indemnified Person pursuant to this Article VIII, such Indemnified Person shall utilize commercially reasonable efforts, consistent with normal practices and policies and good commercial practice, to mitigate such Indemnifiable Damages; provided that any failure to comply with this Section 8.3(c) shall not limit the Indemnifiable Damages recoverable by such Indemnified Person from the Seller hereunder.

+(d) Neither Seller, Parent nor the Buyer, shall be liable for any Indemnifiable Damages in respect of any liability or Indemnifiable Damage which is contingent unless and until such contingent liability or Indemnifiable Damage becomes an actual liability or loss and is due and payable.
+Neither Seller, Parent nor the Buyer shall be liable to pay any amount in discharge of a claim under this Article VIII unless and until the liability or Indemnifiable Damage becomes due and payable.

+(e) The Seller, Parent and the Buyer agree to treat any indemnity payment made pursuant to this Agreement as an adjustment to the consideration payable to the Seller under this Agreement for all income Tax purposes.